openapi-library/OpenAPIValidators/README.md

 If your server's behaviour doesn't match your API documentation, then you need to correct your server, your documentation, or both.
 The sooner you know the better.

-This plugin allows you to automatically test whether your server's behaviour and documention match.
+This plugin allows you to automatically test whether your server's behaviour and documentation match.
 It extends the [Chai Assertion Library](https://www.chaijs.com/) to support the [OpenAPI standard](https://swagger.io/docs/specification/about/) for documenting REST APIs.

 ## Features
 - Validates the status and body of HTTP responses against an OpenAPI spec